Ethernet

 nmap

-If you want to connect by SSH and you do not know IP address (serial console is not accessible) you can use nmap to find Pigeon IP address.
-To install on Mac OS or Windows, see the nmap.org download page.
-For example in Linux:
+If you want to connect via SSH but don't know the IP address (and the serial console is not accessible), you can use nmap to find the Pigeon's IP address.
+To install nmap on Mac OS or Windows, visit the nmap.org download page.
+Alternatively, on Linux, you can install it using the following command:

 apt-get install nmap